M1tsumi/arena-b/docs/architecture.md

 # Architecture

-This document describes the internal architecture of `bumper` and the invariants that keep the unsafe code sound.
+This document describes the internal architecture of `arena-b` and the invariants that keep the unsafe code sound.

 ## 1. High-level overview

-`bumper` provides three core building blocks:
+`arena-b` provides three core building blocks:

 - `Arena`: a bump allocator for grouping allocations and freeing them all at once.
 - `Pool<T>`: a slot-based pool allocator for many values of the same type.